arq5x/gemini/docs/content/functional_annotation.rst

     Basic Requirements: Java v1.6 or later; at least 2GB of memory

-Go to home directory and download the SnpEff version >=3.0.
-For example:
+Download the supported versions of SnpEff from http://snpeff.sourceforge.net/download.html

+Example:

 .. code-block:: bash